LucaDeGrandis/unilm/README.md

 - layoutlmv3/examples/object_detection/ditod/mytrainer.py

   The custom event WandbCommonMetricLogger is defined and added to default_writers.
 Now the model logs to wandb the losses and the learning rate to wandb during training.

+- layoutlmv3/examples/object_detection/cascade_layoutlmv3.yaml

+  Configs are modified to accomodate the WANDB configurations.